Skip to contents

 Value

 A data frame in wide format where rows represent id values and columns represent item_* responses.
+The column used for response values is recorded in the "resp_col" attribute.
 If check_resp = TRUE, an attribute "resp_checks" is attached:

 • single_category_items: character vector of item IDs with only one observed category.